mikediessner/nubo/docs/_build/html/_sources/citation.rst.txt

 Citation
 ========

-Please cite as:
+We are currently working on a dedicated reference paper for NUBO.
+In the meantime, please cite as:

-  M Diessner, K Wilson, and RD Whalley, "NUBO: A transparent Python package for Bayesian optimisation," *Journal for statistical software*, 2023.
+  M Diessner, J O'Connor, A Wynn, S Laizet, Y Guan, K Wilson, and R D Whalley, "Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in fluid dynamics," *Frontiers in Applied Mathematics and Statistics*, vol. 8, 2022.

 BibTex::

-  @article{nubo2023,
+    @article{nubo2022,
-    title = {NUBO: A transparent Python package for Bayesian optimisation}, author = {Diessner, Mike and Wilson, Kevin and Whalley, Richard D}, journal = {Journal of statistical software}
+      title = {Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in fluid dynamics}, author = {Diessner, Mike and O'Connor, Joe and Wynn, Andrew and Laizet, Sylvain and Guan, Yu and Wilson, Kevin and Whalley, Richard D}, journal = {Frontiers in Applied Mathematics and Statistics}, volume = {8},
-    year = {2023}
+      year = {2022}
     }

 Selected publications using NUBO